 Federal financial aid policy dictates that students earn their federal aid based on the amount of time they attend classes.
 To earn all their federal aid, students must attend classes through 60 percent of the semester

-The 60 percent date for fall semester at St. Thomas is Nov.
-10 for all undergraduate and most standard graduate programs.
+The 60 percent date for spring semester at St. Thomas is April 10 for all undergraduate and most standard graduate programs.
 This date is different for law and cohort programs.

 If a student withdraws before this date, the Financial Aid Office is required to calculate how much federal aid the student has earned and return the unearned portion to the federal government.
 There are no special circumstances (such as medical emergencies) that can prevent federal funds from being returned when a student withdraws before the 60 percent date.